Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/README.md

 ## Configuration

-The Configuration extension will generate the necessary events in the Event Hub that will provide configuration details for all installed extensions.
+The configuration extension provides the necessary events in the Event Hub that provide the configuration details for all installed extensions.

 For more information, see [Configuration](configuration/).